 These are easy to spot because they are actually vines.
 Climbing hydrangeas are native to Asia (Japan, Korea and Siberia) and can grow in zones 4 to 8 and are becoming more popular due to the uniqueness of growing up structures and having large blooms.
 Also called Hydrangea petiolaris, these can grow 30 to 80 feet long.

-Another climbing hydrangea is the Japanese hydrangea vine, which will grow 15 to 30 feet high.
+Another climbing hydrangea is the Japanese false-hydrangea vine, which will grow 15 to 30 feet high.
 The botanical name for those is Schizophragma hydrangeoides and this plant is native to Japan.
+These are not actually considered hydrangeas though, the plants just closely resemble hydrangeas.

 - Hydrangea macrophylla